A Berlin Romance: Production

-Cinematographer Wolf Göthe was conscious of making the film as convincing as possible, and in shooting the film he used techniques such as wide-angle lenses, extensive location work and high-speed film to create a sense of realism.
+Seeking to infuse the film with a strong sense of realism, Cinematographer Wolf Göthe used techniques such as wide-angle lenses, extensive location work and high-speed film.

 Themes

 The film, inspired by Italian neo-realism, is a poignant insight into the difference in socio-economic customs and general domestic life which divided the city of Berlin during this period.
 Through the protagonist, Uschi, the audience is able to understand the feelings and emotions felt by many at the time.

 The film is one of the strongest critiques of consumer culture in Germany in the 1950s in the aftermath of World War II.Alexander Stephan, in his book, Americanization and Anti-Americanism.
 The German Encounter with American Culture After 1945, argues that connection between bourgeois and individualism and the ethos of socialism became increasingly politicized after the Second World War.
-He claims consumerist fantasies between the west and the eastern sectors of Berlin increased as the city being masculinized as a direct result of the American influence in the capital and the legacy of Hollywood film rebels, such as James Dean.
+He claims consumerist fantasies between the west and the eastern sectors of Berlin increased as the city was being masculinized as a direct result of the American influence in the capital and the legacy of Hollywood film rebels, such as James Dean.

-He argues that the film, rather that being an advert for West Berlin, is in fact a critique of Americanization in the western side of the capital, and that American masculine influences weakened traditional senses of authority in both public and domestic life, and says, "In typical neo-realist fashion, Klein and Kohlhaase evoke the Americanization of East Berlin through their relationship to modern mass culture."
+He argues that the film, rather than being an advert for West Berlin, is in fact a critique of Americanization in the western side of the capital, and that American masculine influences weakened traditional senses of authority in both public and domestic life, and says, "In typical neo-realist fashion, Klein and Kohlhaase evoke the Americanization of East Berlin through their relationship [...]."
 The film, in this context, can therefore be seen as the struggle of young, working-class West German men in the city in a changing society with new pressures and influences brought about by the Americanization of the capital.
-Uschi's stern parents represent the traditional values which conflicted with the emerging youth culture in the city.
-One of the most important pieces of consumer iconography in the film is the Kofferradio, a transistor radio, which Lord wears around his neck and which Uschi professes to love.
-It is a metaphor for the economic discrepancy which existed at the time between East and West Berlin and how the East lagged behind the West.
+Uschi's stern parents represent the traditional values which conflict with the emerging youth culture in the city.
+One of the most important pieces of consumer iconography in the film is the Kofferradio, a battery-powered portable radio, which Lord wears around his neck and which Uschi is very much impressed with.
+It is a metaphor for the economic and technological discrepancy which existed at the time between East and West Berlin.